theody85/alx-low_level_programming/0x03-debugging/README.md

 A test for a function that checks and print whether a number is positive or not.

 ### main.h:
-The library containing all the functions.
+The library containing all the functions

+### 1-main.c:
+Comment out a part in a file to prevent it from entering an infinite loop